samagra44/stackoverflow-clone/README.md

 # Django Stack Overflow Clone

+## Project Overview:
+This project is a StackOverflow clone developed using Python and Django, featuring a comprehensive set of functionalities commonly found in a question-and-answer platform.
+The application combines Django's powerful backend capabilities with HTML and CSS for the frontend to create an interactive and user-friendly experience.
 This web application is a replica of Stack Overflow, built using Python, Django, HTML, and CSS.
 Here's an in-depth guide to the project's features:

 ## 1. Basic Project Setup with Django